jaspector

 Contact Building Division for available inspection windows.

-Typical inspection sequence: Typical sequence: Footing/foundation, framing, insulation, rough mechanical/plumbing/electrical (electrical coordinated with state program), final inspection.
+Typical sequence: Typical sequence: Footing/foundation, framing, insulation, rough mechanical/plumbing/electrical (electrical coordinated with state program), final inspection.
 For residential single-family, townhomes, or duplexes (3 stories or less), a final inspection approval completes the permit.

 Confirm with the Building Division regarding remote inspection options.

-Do I need a building permit in Bozeman, MT?
+01 Do I need a building permit in Bozeman, MT?

 A building permit is required before starting any new construction, addition, alteration, repair, or demolition within city limits.
 One structure equals one permit; detached structures require their own permit.
 ADUs and additional dwellings require a unique address.

-How much does a building permit cost in Bozeman, MT?
+02 How much does a building permit cost in Bozeman, MT?

+Building permit fees in Bozeman, MT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based, calculated using ICC methodology per Resolution 5517 (September 2023).
 Fee is a percentage of total project valuation..
 Plan check fee: Included in the fee structure per Resolution 5517.
 Refer to the fee schedule for specific rates..

-How do I apply for a building permit in Bozeman, MT?
+03 How do I apply for a building permit in Bozeman, MT?

-1. Review applicable checklists and submittal guides on the Development Center page.
+To apply for a building permit in Bozeman, MT, follow these steps: 1.
+Review applicable checklists and submittal guides on the Development Center page.
 2. Create a permit application in the ProjectDox portal with contact, property, and project scope information.
 3. Upload all required documents and plans per the checklist for your project type.
 4. City staff completes a completeness review.
 If complete, fees are assessed and payment instructions are emailed.
 5. Pay fees online via the ProjectDox portal.
 6. City staff conducts simultaneous review across Building, Fire, Planning, and Engineering departments as applicable.
 7. Respond to any correction tasks issued by reviewers and resubmit revised documents.
 8. Once all departments approve, the permit is issued electronically.
 9. Print approved plans (with city stamp in upper right corner) and post on the job site with the permit.
 10. Schedule inspections as work progresses; request final inspection via the Inspection Request Form upon completion.

-How long does it take to get a building permit in Bozeman, MT?
+04 How long does it take to get a building permit in Bozeman, MT?

-What work is exempt from building permits in Bozeman, MT?
+05 What work is exempt from building permits in Bozeman, MT?

-How do I schedule a building inspection in Bozeman, MT?
+06 How do I schedule a building inspection in Bozeman, MT?

-Inspections can be scheduled via: ProjectDox portal, 406-582-2375, building@bozeman.net.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Bozeman, MT via: ProjectDox portal, 406-582-2375, building@bozeman.net.
 Submit via the Inspection Request Form.
 Contact the Building Division for scheduling details..